PedanticHacker/ReChess/README.md

 ## How does ReChess look?

-The following screenshots show how ReChess looks in "Dark mint" style.
+The following screenshots show how ReChess looks in **Dark mint** style.

 ![ReChess on Windows 11]( "ReChess on Windows 11")